-- 5.1 Capital receipts from the disposal of assets represent a finite funding source and it is important that a planned and structured approach to disposals it taken to support the corporate priorities of the Council.
-The Council's estate is managed through the Property Services Team. - 5.2 Asset management: An updated asset management strategy, supported by detailed asset management plans, is being prepared.
+- 5.1 Financing from Capital Receipts: Capital receipts from the disposal of assets represent a finite funding source and it is important that a planned and structured approach to disposals it taken to support the corporate priorities of the Council. - 5.2 Asset management: An updated asset management strategy was adopted by Cabinet in May 2024, supported by detailed Asset Management Plans for all land and property assets to ensure the Council is achieving the maximum benefit from its assets.
+Carter Jonas have been instructed to undertake this work.
 The strategy will help ensure that the Council's capital assets are maintained and developed and continue to contribute effectively to the delivery of the Council's services, support the local economy or provide income in line with expectations.
 Where there are opportunities to use assets more effectively to delivery Council Priorities, businesses cases are presented to the Cabinet or Council for approval. - 5.3 Asset disposals: When a capital asset is no longer needed, it may be sold so that the proceeds, known as capital receipts, can be spent on new assets or to repay debt.
-The Council is currently also permitted to spend capital receipts on service transformation projects for a further 3 years until 2025/26 (subject to guidance from Government).
+The Council is currently also permitted to spend capital receipts "flexibly" on service transformation projects up until and including 2029/30 (subject to guidance from Government).
 Repayments of capital grants, loans and investments also generate capital receipts. - 5.4 All land and buildings which are surplus to existing use will be reviewed before any Council decision is made, to ensure the re-use or disposal of the asset provides best value in supporting the Council's objectives. - 5.5 Table 3 shows forecast of Capital Receipts over the medium-term.